-WHEREAS, a contract is available from the Iowa Department of Transportation providing planning funds in the amount of \$92,035 in Surface Transportation Program dollars, \$33 FHWA STBG Carryover, \$25,541 in Federal Highway Administration SPR dollars, \$24,246 in 5305(e) Federal Transit Administration dollars and \$1,295 in 5311 Federal Transit Administration dollars for the continuing, comprehensive, and cooperative transportation planning process for the RPA8 region; and,
+WHEREAS, a contract is available from the Iowa Department of Transportation providing planning funds in the amount of \$52,300 in Surface Transportation Program dollars, \$153 5305(e) Federal Transit Administration dollars carryover, \$25,836 in Federal Highway Administration SPR dollars and \$25,836 in 5305(e) Federal Transit Administration dollars for the continuing, comprehensive, and cooperative transportation planning process for the RPA8 region; and, all / Witiger

-THEREFORE, NOW BE IT RESOLVED that the RPA8 Policy Board of the East Central Intergovernmental Association approves the FY 2018 Transportation Planning Work Program and authorizes the Executive Director to execute the contract with the Iowa Department of Transportation for fiscal year 2018.
+THEREFORE, NOW BE IT RESOLVED that the RPA8 Policy Board of the East Central Intergovernmental Association approves the FY 2019 Transportation Planning Work Program and authorizes the Executive Director to execute the contract with the Iowa Department of Transportation for fiscal year 2019.

-Adopted this 25th of May 2017.
+Adopted this 24th of May 2018.